 An obligation for registration also arises for businesses which make acquisition of goods from other EU Member States in excess of €10,251.61 during any calendar year.
 In addition, as from 1 January 2010 an obligation for VAT registration arises for businesses engaged in the supply of intra-community services for which the recipient must account for VAT under the reverse charge provisions.
-Furthermore, an obligation for VAT registration arises from abroad for which an obligation to account for Cyprus VAT under the reverse charge provision threshold of €15,600 per any consecutive 12-month period.
+Furthermore, an obligation for VAT registration arises for businesses carrying out economic activities from the receipt of services from abroad for which an obligation to account for Cyprus VAT under the reverse charge provision exists subject to the registration threshold of €15,600 per any consecutive 12month period.
 No registration threshold exists for the provision of intra-community supplies of services.